 Prepare the mixture of MgCl2, NaOH, and phenolphthalein in well B3 using the amounts in Table 4.
-Draw up the mixture in a plastic pipet and place the solution-filled bulb in a hot water bath.
+Draw up the mixture in a plastic pipet and place the solution-filled bulb in a hot water bath, again tapping the plastic pipet while upside down to remove any air bubbles.
 Leave it there until the mixture stops changing.